serverless/cloud/examples/cloud-chat/README.md

 You can run the frontend on localhost and talk to the Cloud API.

-1. Run `npm start` in the backend folder
+1. Run `npm start` in the `cloud-chat` root folder
+1. Note the URL of your personal instances
-1. Change `NEXT_PUBLIC_API_URL` in `.env.development` to be the personal instance URL that is displayed in the Cloud shell
+1. Change `NEXT_PUBLIC_API_URL` in `frontend/.env.development` to your personal instance URL
 1. Run `npm start` in the frontend folder

-The app will be available at [http://localhost:3001](http://localhost:3001)
+1. Visit the app at [http://localhost:3001](http://localhost:3001)

 ## Personal instance

 To deploy the frontend to your personal instance:

-1. Run `npm run build` in the frontend folder
-1. Run `npm start` in the backend folder
+1. Run `npm start` in the `cloud-chat` root folder

-The frontend build output will be synced to your Cloud personal instance every time you build.
+1. Run `npm run build` in the frontend folder.
+The build output will be synced to your personal instance.

-The app will be available at your personal instance URL, eg. [https://elegant-package-huklr.cloud.serverless.com/](https://elegant-package-huklr.cloud.serverless.com/)
+1. Visit the app using your personal instance URL

 ## Deploy to production

 1. Run `npm run build` in the frontend folder
-1. Run `npx run deploy` in the backend folder
+1. Run `npx run deploy` in the `cloud-chat` root folder

 The app will be deployed to the `production` instance.

 ## Backend tests

-Run backend tests using `npm test` in the backend folder.
+Run backend tests using `npm test` in the `cloud-chat` root folder

 ## Token Secret